ocf/ocfweb/ocfweb/docs/docs/membership/eligibility.md

 [[!meta title="Eligibility"]]

-The following individuals and groups are eligible for [[membership]]:
+The following individuals and groups are eligible for [[membership|doc membership]]:

 [[!toc levels=2 startlevel=2]]